mbarkhau/sbk/READMEv2.md

 ## Shamirs Secret Sharing

-This seciton describes the magic involved to generate the `shares`.
+This seciton describes how the `shares` are generated.

 ### Prelude: Naive Key Splitting

 It's fairly obvoius why you might want to split a secret key into multiple parts: Anybody who finds or steals the full key will have access to your wallet.
 To reduce the risk if being robbed, you can split the key into multiple parts.

 If for example you have a wallet seed of 12 bytes `"abcd efgh ijkl"` (with 96 bits of entropy), you could split it into fragments: `"1: abcd"`, `"2: efgh"`, `"3: ijkl"`.
 This way each fragment (by itself) is not enough to recover your wallet.
-The downside is that you increase the risk of losing your wallet: If you lose even one fragment, you lose the entire wallet.
+The downside is that you increase the risk of losing your wallet: If you lose even one fragment, you also lose the wallet.

 To reduce this risk, you might want to add redundancy by making more fragments: `"4: cdef"`, `"5: ghij"`, `"6: klab"`.
-Now if fragment 1 is lost, you may still have access to fragment 4 and 6 from which you can recover the secret.
+Now if fragment 1 is lost, you may still have access to fragment 4 and 6 from which you can still recover the secret.

 There are two downsides to this approach:

- 1. Some of the fragments may be identical or have overlapping parts, so the redundancy is not as great as you might hope: Two fragments could be lost and if they are the only ones with a specific part of the secret (for example fragment 1 and 4), then you may have lost your wallet, even though you have 4 other fragments that are perfectly preserved.
+ 1. Some of the fragments may be identical or have overlapping parts, so the redundancy is not as great as you might hope: Two fragments could be lost and if they are the only ones with a specific part of the secret (for example fragment 1 and 4 are the only ones with the bytes `cd`), then you may have lost your wallet, even though you have 4 other fragments that are perfectly preserved.
- 2. If a fragment falls in the hands of an attacker, they can try to guess the remaining 8 bytes, which leaves `2**64` combinations to search through to find your wallet seed.
+ 2. If a fragment falls in the hands of an attacker, they can try to guess the remaining 8 bytes, which leaves a search space of `2**64` as opposed to the full `2**96`.
 If you have wrongfully trusted two people, and they collude with each other (which they have a financial incentive to do), then they may have only `2**32` combinations left for their brute force search.

-There may be slightly more clever schemes along these lines, but I won't go into them, as there is fortunately a better alternative: Shamir's Secret Sharing.
+There may be slightly more clever schemes along these lines, but I won't go into them, as this was just to serve as a motivation for the more complex alternative: Shamir's Secret Sharing.

 ### SSS: Shamir's Secret Sharing

 With SSS, a key can be split into `shares` such that each `share` is completely independent of every other.
-Assuming a `3of5` scheme:
+Assuming a `3of5` scheme, where `3` is the `threshold` and `5` is the total number of shares:

  1. Any two `shares` can be lost and the remaining three are enough to recover the original key.
- 2. Any individual `share` (or subset of `shares` below the `threshold` of three) is useless.
+ 2. Any individual `share` (or subset of `shares` below the `threshold`) is useless.
 This means that access to fewer than three `shares` does not provide an attacker with any advantage if they attempt to brute-force a wallet seed.

 To get an intuition of how SSS works, it is enough to recall some high-school calculus.